 Online Web Tools

 The following list is an article I wrote earlier, it has a massive mix of technologies that these tools benefit.
 From HTML all the way through to SQL databases and programming languages.
-The list contains 33 tools currently and are guaranteed to be helpful in one way or another.
+The list contains 33 tools currently and is guaranteed to be helpful in one way or another.
 See these 33 Tools for Programmers and Web Developers Here.

 Having cheat-sheet reference sheets are great when learning new technologies and languages.
 Whether it’s syntax, commands or conditional statements, tailored cheat sheets from the following links will help you indefinitely.